AppImageCrafters/AppRun/README.md

 # AppRun

-This project provides a framework (along with appimage-builder) to create portable application bundles to be used on GNU/Linux systems.
+This project provides a framework to create portable application bundles to be used on GNU/Linux systems.
 It relies on a set of hooks over the libc functions and relative paths on the dynamically linked executables.

+**_NOTE:_** If you're planing to pack your application as an AppImage please use [appimage-builder](https://appimage-builder.readthedocs.io/).

 ## Motivation